sass/sass/proposal/clamp.md

-This proposal makes `clamp()` essentially a synonym of `calc()`, so that its contents are parsed in the same liberal manner with interpolation as the only valid Sass use of Sass within them.
+This proposal makes `clamp()` essentially a synonym of `calc()`, so that its contents are parsed in the same liberal manner with interpolation as the only valid use of Sass within them.

 ### Design Decisions